zxkevinxz/ai-hero/examples/ai-engineer-roadmap/02.5-evals/article.md

 slug: what-are-evals
 ---

-As we saw [last time](https://aihero.dev/how-to-choose-an-llm), the only reasonable way to evaluate an LLM's suitability for your application is to test it in situ.
+As we saw [last time](https://aihero.dev/how-to-choose-an-llm), the only reasonable way to evaluate an LLMs suitability for your application is to test it in situ.

 How do you know if your AI application is hallucinating?
 How do you ensure it's outputting what you want it to?
 How do you ensure it stays secure?
 How do you test it against different models?